juliagcurras/normScore-development/README.md

 is 1 which means that ratio protein quantity = average quantity across samples.

 Thus, we expected a median value in each of the samples for this log-transformed ratio of 0.
-So we estimate the mean squared error (MSE) between observed and expected medians, and the normalization we the lowest MSE will be the best one.
+So we estimate the mean absolute percentage error (MAPE) between observed and expected medians of non log-transformed data, and the normalization with the lowest MAPE will be the best one.

 ## Item 6

 The distribution of the protein quantities across samples should be aligned in the perfect normalization.
-Thus, the following mse are computed:
+Thus, the following MAPE are computed:

 * Median of protein quantity in each samples (observed) vs global median (expected)